-All parties shall make intensive good faith efforts to facilitate discovery and to resolve discovery disputes without intervention from the Judge.
+All parties shall make reasonable efforts to resolve among themselves disputes arising during discovery.
 Parties with similar interests must coordinate and consolidate depositions and all other discovery.

-4.1.1 Discovery Committee
+4.1.1 Discovery Committee.

 Commencing with the first full week after these Ground Rules are issued, a discovery conference committee (the "Discovery Committee") consisting of the lead counsel of each party and the Commission Investigative Staff Attorney shall convene at least once every two weeks during the discovery phase of this investigation, either in person or by telephone, to resolve discovery disputes.
-The Discovery Committee shall confer in good faith to resolve every outstanding discovery dispute in a timely manner within the deadlines set forth in the Procedural Schedule.
+The Discovery Committee shall confer in good faith to resolve every outstanding discovery disputes in a timely manner within the deadlines set forth in the Procedural Schedule.
 Within ten calendar days after the end of each calendar month during the discovery phase, the Discovery Committee shall report in writing to the Administrative Law Judge all disputes that were resolved during the preceding month and all disputes on which there is an impasse as of the end of that month.
 No motion to compel discovery may be filed unless the subject matter of the motion has first been brought to the Discovery Committee and the Committee has reached an impasse in resolving the matter.